thambrendan/onexit/README.md

 # onexit

 Javascript drop-in, that opens a pop-up, when the user moves the cursor out of the document up into the menu bar of the browser.
 The pop-up will be shown once per page visit.
+Fuck this shit

 Set path to directory in onexit.config.json.